Professor Christopher Tucci tells us why prioritising digital transformation may be a matter of survival for all businesses

 Another of the issues businesses are facing as a result of COVID-19 is having a distributed workforce and in some cases, a workforce scattered around the globe.
 This poses problems such as how to keep employees motivated and how to give them goals, he says.

 Time to move

-Unfortunately, Christopher explains, the result of all these challenges happening at once is that we’re likely to see more small businesses going under.
+Unfortunately, Professor Tucci explains, the result of all these challenges happening at once is that we’re likely to see more small businesses going under.

 “The big companies might have enough cash on hand to play around and to experiment and figure out what works,” he says.
 “This will allow them to weather the storm.